The role of a scheme manager

 Provision of information about industry

-A scheme manager (other than a volunteer scheme manager) will be required to lodge a periodic return at Landgate which contains aggregated information about a community titles scheme they manage (this being, information ordinarily kept by a scheme manager and that is readily available).
+A scheme manager (other than a volunteer scheme manager) is required to lodge a periodic return at Landgate which contains aggregated information about a community titles scheme they manage (this being, information ordinarily kept by a scheme manager and that is readily available).
 The purpose of the information will be for Landgate to publish a list of scheme managers (if it chooses to do so) and to use the information for policy development, including to advise the Minister on matters relating to scheme managers.